Rijswijk, North Brabant: History

-The village was first mentioned in the 12th century Riswic, and is a combination of neighbourhood and twigs.
+The village was first mentioned in the 12th century as Riswic, the name being a combination of neighbourhood and twigs.

 Slotje Rijswijk is a castle which probably dated from the 14th century.
 It used to have a tower, however it has been demolished.
-In 1760, an estate was built on the location using the foundations of the former castle.
+In 1760, an estate was built on the location, using the foundations of the former castle.

-The Dutch Reformed was originally built before 1369.
+The Dutch Reformed church was originally built before 1369.
 Remains have been discovered of a church dating from around 1100.
-In 1809, it was destroyed by a flood, replaced by a new church, and restored between 1999 and 2000.
+In 1809, it was destroyed by a flood, replaced by a new church, and restored in 1999 and 2000.

 Rijswijk was home to 306 people in 1840.
 Rijswijk was a separate municipality until 1973, when it became part of Woudrichem.
 Rijswijk and neighbouring Giessen have grown into a single urban area.
 In 2019 Rijswijk became part of Altena by the merger of the municipalities Aalburg, Werkendam and Woudrichem.